Tuition and Fees

 The Law School Registrar shall soon thereafter provide to the student a bill.
 Payment of this bill shall be due on February 1 of the academic year.
 This sum is to be paid before the University of Pennsylvania will certify the graduation of the student.

 A student studying law at another university for a full academic year or a semester is not eligible for scholarships/grants from the University or the Law School.
 In addition, the student will not be eligible for either Perkins or McKean loans.
-Applications for Stafford and/or private loans will be processed by the University Loan Office and should be filed in a timely manner to ensure prompt receipt of funds.
-The amount of their non-matriculation fee, if based on the difference between Penn’s tuition and that of the other school may be reduced if the student was the recipient of a Law School grant of aid in the 2L year.
+Applications for the Direct Loan Program and/or private loans will be processed by the University Loan Office and should be filed in a timely manner to ensure prompt receipt of funds.
+The amount of their non-matriculation fee, if based on the difference between Penn’s tuition and that of the host institution may be reduced if the student is the recipient grants or scholarships.
 Further information can be obtained from the Admissions and Financial Aid Office in the Law School.